bertini36/bertini36.github.io/README.md

 # Blog

 In this blog I used to write posts about different technologies that I have found interesting.
-Also I usually use it to test new technologies.
-My last updates of it were to update the frontend using Svelte and to deploy using Terraform.
+This code probably is not the best solution for a simple blog but keep in mind that I use this project to learn and test new technologies!

 ## Project structure